namtvit07/pushpop/README.md

 #### Not into the coding thing?

 Programming not your cup of tea?
 That's ok.
 Tea comes in a lot of different flavors.
-The friendly folks at Keen IO will help you out.
+The friendly folks at Keen IO are happy to help you out.

 **Email [team@keen.io](mailto:team@keen.io?subject=I want a Pushpop!)** with the subject "I want a Pushpop!"